noazark/weather/README.md

 ```

 ## Usage
 At the moment you can access the current weather conditions and the forcast for any city.
 By default it will use the closes match as returned by OpenWeatherMap.
-More

 ```javascript
 import Client from 'weather.js';